narthur157/ai-control-system/README.md

+This branch is a lie, it actually has 2 outputs

 Most important folders in this project have a `README`, of increasing technicality.
 This one is the most general and deals with running the project and less about exactly how that is achieved internally.
 Currently the `client-brick` lacks a README, however it is much simpler than everything else as it is a slave to what occurs in `server-pc`.
 Note in particular the README's in `server-pc/src/framework` and `server-pc/src/communications`.

 GENERAL PROCESSES